 In this guide for first time bunny parents we cover some of the safety basics such as how best to protect electrical cables as well as lots of tips and tricks to prevent damage to carpet, wallpaper, baseboards and other parts of your home.

 Don't wait for a problem to start, learn from others experience what to do and make sure your home is bunny proofed.

 The first thing you will need to organize is a pen.
-This will be the place your bunny will spend time when you don't want them roaming freely or when they are unsupervised for instance when you are at work or at night when you are in bed.
+This will be the place your bunny will spend time when you do not want them roaming freely or when they are unsupervised, for instance when you are at work or at night when you are in bed.